Beach Rules and Regulations

-Beginning April 23rd, 2011, along the public strand of Holden Beach, cabanas, tents and umbrellas users will be required to take down these structures nightly before 6:00 pm.
-This new town ordinance also includes but is not limited to: chairs, lounges, horseshoes and stakes, kayaks, paddle vessels, sailboards, surfboards, fishing gear, sporting equipment, rafts, floatation devices, beach toys, baskets, bags, towels, coolers and any other personal property items.
+Beginning April 23rd, 2011, along the public strand of Holden Beach, cabana, tent, and umbrella users will be required to take down these structures nightly before 6:00 pm.
+This new town ordinance also includes but is not limited to: chairs, lounges, horseshoes and stakes, kayaks, paddle vessels, sailboards, surfboards, fishing gear, sporting equipment, rafts, flotation devices, beach toys, baskets, bags, towels, coolers, and any other personal property items.

 While these items are allowed on the beaches at this time during the day, if they are left on the beach between the hours of 6:00 pm and 7:00 am they will be classified by the Town as abandoned property and shall be removed and disposed of by the Town.

-We wanted to share this information with you in advance so you would have the opportunity to share it with all of your family members in advance prior to arriving to Holden Beach.
+We wanted to share this information with you in advance so you would have the opportunity to share it with all of your family members prior to arriving to Holden Beach.

-Vacation rental season will be here soon and we look forward to having you stay again with us.
-If you have any questions or concerns regarding this new ordinance or anything else, please do not hesitate to contact our office.
+We look forward to having you stay with us.
+If you have any questions or concerns regarding this new ordinance or anything else, please do not hesitate to contact our office at 800-842-6949.